Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-2-tools.md

 ### Planar Stat Blocks
 <sup>GMG p.
 138</sup>

 Each of the planes listed in the following pages includes a short stat block of key information.
-The plane's type— whether it is a plane, dimension, or demiplane—appears in the stat block's heading, followed by the traits that define that plane.
+The plane's type—whether it is a plane, dimension, or demiplane—appears in the stat block's heading, followed by the traits that define that plane.
 The following entries also provide important information about each plane.

 **Category:** This indicates whether the plane is an Inner Plane, Outer Plane, Transitive Plane, or dimension.